solidmcp/shift-gateway/README.md

-shift-gateway
+Shift Gateway
 =============

 The gateway of my shift to web.
 It is the application shell based on Chromium Embedded Framework.